tducasse/tducasse/README.md

 - JavaScript for the backend (Node.js, Meteor)
 - JavaScript for the frontend (React, Vue.js)
 - JavaScript in the cloud ☁ (Serverless)
+- TypeScript, alongside JavaScript, in _some_ projects

 ### Languages I've toyed with in side projects
-- Elixir (Phoenix), mostly because I wanted to learn a very functional language
+- Elixir (Phoenix), mostly because I wanted to learn a functional language
 - Go (have a look at [this project](https://github.com/tducasse/go-instabot)), but also these [game dev libs](https://github.com/tducasse?tab=repositories&q=ebiten&type=&language=&sort=)
 - Ruby, mostly small scripts, and for the fact the syntax is super terse